-This guide describes how to print labels in Google Docs using Foxy label maker.
+This guide describes how to print labels in Google Docs using Foxy Labels.

 Eager to learn more?
 When you’re done, check out our other guides for more on making professional-looking, creative labels: